PerziThomas/DA_Perzi_Ambrosch/source/User Interface and User Experience.md

 - Using a light theme instead of a dark theme
 - Using shadows instead of borders for cards
-- Using the colour blue for accents
+- Using the color blue for accents

 The specific shade of blue to be used was derived from the _Drivebox_ application logo, but this was altered in some places to increase readability of the user interface.